I remember when I first became a vegan, one of my main concerns was becoming a “preachy vegan”.

 The ones that get disgusted at the sight of their peers eating animal products.
-The ones who are sharing PETA footage on their Facebook feed everyday.
-The ones who write Earthlings.com on every public building in sight.
+The ones who are sharing PETA footage on their Facebook feed every day.
+Or the ones who write EARTHLINGS on every public building in sight.

 As I discover more information about animal liberation, I’m starting to understand why people feel the need to express themselves this way.
-Truly understanding veganism, makes you angry at the human race in general.
+Truly understanding, embracing veganism makes you angry at the human race in general.

 Noticed how she said saving animals first?